buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 # Guidelines for modelling Units of measure in SDMX

-Version 1.0.draft\
+Version 1.1.draft\
 SWG - Unit of measure task group\
-October 2024
+September 2025

 # 1. Introduction

-The importance of unit of measure in statistical data modeling is to assure consistency and accuracy of the data.
-Measurement units are used to quantify data and to offer an immediate mechanism to assess the comparability and computation scope of the data.
+The role of units of measure in statistical data modeling is critical for ensuring consistency, accuracy, and interpretability.
+Measurement units provide a standardized way to quantify data, enabling immediate assessment of comparability and defining the scope for computations.

-When comparing statistical data indicators, accurate and consistent unit of measure conversions are crucial for data integrity and meaningful analysis.
-This is why guidelines for Unit of Measure metadata modeling are essential.
-These guidelines provide a framework for organising and standardising the way units of measure are represented and managed in data models.
+Accurate and consistent unit conversions are essential for maintaining data integrity and enabling meaningful analysis when comparing statistical indicators.
+This underscores the importance of guidelines for Unit of Measure (UoM) metadata modeling.
+These guidelines establish a framework for organizing and standardizing how units of measure are represented and managed within SDMX data models.

-Also, modeling unit of measure and its associated statistical metadata are important for the exchange of data and metadata between organisations.
-As part of the Statistical and Metadata Exchange Standard (SDMX) consortium, tailored guidelines are developed that recommend harmonised cross-domain concepts and terminology to improve the efficiency of data exchange.
+As part of the Statistical Data and Metadata Exchange (SDMX) consortium, tailored guidelines have been developed to promote harmonized cross-domain concepts and terminology, improving the efficiency of data exchange.
+The guidelines for modeling units of measure, along with the planned work on Unit of measure associated code-lists fits into this series of harmonisation efforts.

-This content-oriented guideline for Units of measures is destined to statistical data modelers working with multidimensional data, primarily in SDMX – but with a scope that can go beyond (e.g. datawarehousing in general).
-The patterns proposed in this paper are anchored in existing and well-established international standards in the fields of science and engineering.
+These content-oriented guidelines are designed for statistical data modelers working with multidimensional data, primarily in SDMX, but they also extend to data warehousing applications in general.
+The patterns proposed are rooted in well-established international standards in science and engineering.

 Beyond the well established unit of measure standards, there are two novelties addressed in this guideline: on one hand it describes dimensions and their corresponding _units of measures_ that are typical to economics and social statistics, and on the other hand it deals with data sturctured into multi-dimensional cubes.

 The  measurements particular to the fields of economics and social sciences are _monetary value_ and numerosity of various sets (e.g. population, entreprises).
-The main aim is to keep the spirit of the existing standards while integrating the new dimensions, that is facilitate comparability of the data across a wide spectrum of data sources and help identify the computation scopes in which data can appear.
+The goal is to preserve the essence of the existing standards while integrating the new dimensions, that is facilitate comparability of the data across a wide spectrum of data sources and clarify the computational contexts in which the data can be used.

 The second novel element of the guideline is introducing the perspective of a multi-dimensional cube, living in a data-warehouse of multiple, interrelated cubes, and in the ultimate idealized scenario as part of a universe of connected data warehouses.
 The main standards that traditionally govern the rules for units of measures have a simple model to represent measured quantities $\small Measure = \{x\} [unit \: of \: measure]$.
 In this guideline we discuss cases when both the _measure_ quantity and the _unit of measure_ emerges as a combination of dimensions and attributes (jointly referred to as components).
 In practice, the difficulty is indeed in delineating components that are part of the measure and components that describe the units of measure, and building a consistent set of such components that can be recomposed systematically into the compact representation of the existing standards.
 The guideline presents cases and provides recommendations for various concepts that impact the measurement or the allocation of the units of measure (e.g. unit multipliers, transformations and adjustments, scaling facts and deflator types) - including code-lists or code-list templates.

-By following these guidelines, organisations will be better equipped to ensure data consistency, improve interoperability, and enhance the overall quality of their data.
+By adhering to these guidelines, organisations can achieve greater data consistency, improve interoperability, and enhance the overall quality of their data.

 # 2. Alignment to existing international standards for Units of Measure

-There are recognized standards for representation for units of measure.
-The International System of Units (SI), International System of Quantities (ISQ), and Unified Code for Units of Measure (UCUM) are the most frequently used and acknowledged standards.
-We align the Unit of Measure guidelines with the current standards as we create cross-domain code-sets to represent units of measurement for the statistical community.

-> **Système International (SI) for quantities and units (ISO 80000)**

-> ISO 80000 is an international standard describing the International System of Quantities (ISQ) and the International System of Units (SI).
-ISO 80000 is a comprehensive and updated series of standards covering various fields of science and technology.
-ISO 80000 also incorporates some amendments that were made to ISO 31 and ISO 1000 in the past.
-It also defines the symbols and rules for writing quantities and units in a consistent and coherent way.
-It is developed and published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+## 2.1 Reference frameworks

+The guidelines put forward in this document don't operate in a vacuum.
+Instead, they build directly on well-established standards, classifications, and ontologies for units of measure.
+Any deviations from these existing frameworks are few and will be thoroughly explained in later sections.

+At the core of these frameworks is the **International System of Units (SI)**, maintained by the Bureau International des Poids et Mesures (BIPM).
+Widely adopted and promoted by metrology institutes worldwide, the SI system defines the fundamental concepts of quantity and unit.
+It establishes seven base quantities and their units, which serve as the building blocks for all other units through simple multiplication and division.

+Beyond the seven core dimensions, the SI system also accounts for quantities that represent "number or entities".
+These are assigned a unit of 1 - a convention that will be discussed in section 2.5.
+While the SI system is generally a closed system — with only a handful of admitted exceptions like the liter or tonne — it has a strong ambition to create global convergence and standardization.
+This is achieved by not only describing possible units, but also by normatively defining the base units, which helps reduce errors associated with unit conversions, necessary when competing units are in use.

+Despite its benefits, the SI system's rigid, prescriptive nature has led to the development of other, more flexible unit of measure standards.
+These guidelines consider two in particular: **ISO:80000-1** and the **Unified Code for Units of Measure (UCUM)**.
+Both of these standards are largely aligned with the SI but differ by acknowledging the arbitrary nature of base unit choices and accepting a wider range of commonly used units.

+While these standards offer an abstract view of dimensional systems, they don't provide sufficient guidance for measurements in fields like economics and social sciences.
+To fill this gap, this document introduces a base quantity type for "monetary value", and also proposes a different approach for measuring the "numerosity" of finite sets ("number of entities" issue), diverging from the methods of the other standards.

+## 2.2 Transposing Unit of Measure standards to a digital world

+The digital era has seen numerous disconnected efforts to create unit of measure (UoM) recommendations.
+In their simplest forms, these have been domain-specific classifications and code-lists, such as those from UN/CEFACT[^UNC] for the trade and electronic business community.
+More complete digital artifacts, like ontologies, have also emerged, some directly related to the frameworks in Section 2.1, while others have grown within communities like NASA and UN/CEFACT.
+Keil and Schindler provide a comprehensive comparison of these ontologies in their *Semantic Web Journal* paper[^KS].
+The SI system itself has also established its own digital framework at [https://si-digital-framework.org/SI?lang=en](https://si-digital-framework.org/SI?lang=en).

+While this document does not provide a definitive list of units of measure, it outlines best practices and patterns for consistent identification and application, particularly in domains outside the scope of the referenced frameworks.
+The SDMX Statistical Working Group's Unit of Measure Task Group plans to design code-lists for various classes of units, but it has no intention of developing new ontologies.
+Instead, its design efforts will focus on granularly annotating and referencing corresponding concepts in established ontologies and in the SI reference point, ensuring alignment and interoperability.

+The **DRUM** (Digital Representation of Units of Measurement) task group, under the auspices of the Committee on Data (CODATA) of the International Science Council, has the core mandate to promote the FAIR principles (Findable, Accessible, Interoperable, and Reusable) for scientific data by ensuring units of measurement are not "second-class citizens".
+Its primary goals are to work with international scientific unions to raise awareness and provide guidance on implementing digital unit representations.
+This includes developing recommendations for machine-actionable encoding of units, creating guidelines for annotating data, and defining best practices.

-> **The Unified Code for Units of Measure (UCUM)**
+[^UNC]:	UN/CEFACT code-list recommendations, Rec.20, Codes for Units of Measure in International Trade [https://unece.org/code-list-recommendations] (https://unece.org/code-list-recommendations)

-> The Unified Code for Units of Measure (UCUM) is a code system that aims to include all units of measure that are currently used in various fields of science and engineering.
-It is designed to enable clear and accurate electronic communication of quantities and their units, especially in terms of driving interoperability.
-It can help avoid confusion between different systems of measurement, such as metric and imperial, or different conventions for writing units, such as using dots or slashes to indicate different parts of a division.
-UCUM has been adopted by many international organizations and standards, such as IEEE, DICOM, LOINC, and HL7, and is also part of the ISO 11240:2012 standard.
+[^KS]: Jan Martin Keil, Sirko Schindler, Comparison and Evaluation of Ontologies for Units of Measurement, in Semantic Web Journal 2018, [https://www.semantic-web-journal.net] (https://www.semantic-web-journal.net/content/comparison-and-evaluation-ontologies-units-measurement-1).

-## 2.1.
-Using dimensional analysis
+## 2.3 Using dimensional analysis

-In engineering and science - as a companion of the mentioned standards - dimensional analysis is systematically used to determine units of measures of measured and derived quantities.
-Dimensional analysis comprises of the analysis of measured quantities to identify their base dimensions (such as length, mass, and time) and to associate a unit of measure (such as miles or kilometres) with the quantity such that the measured quantity is expressed as multiples of the unit of measure.
-Additionally, dimensional analysis sets out the rules to working with measured quantities in calculations and comparisons.
+In engineering and science - as a companion of the mentioned standards - dimensional analysis is systematically used to determine units of measures of estimated and derived quantities.
+Dimensional analysis comprises of the analysis of quantities to identify their dimensions (such as length, mass, and time) and to associate a unit of measure (such as miles or kilometres) with the quantity such that the quantity is expressed as multiples of the unit of measure.
+Additionally, dimensional analysis sets out the rules to working with quantities in calculations and comparisons.

 Dimensional analysis is a convenient tool to build a rigourous system of measurement, and serve as a validation tool for calculations and comparisons.
 The main rules of dimensional analysis/calculus can be summarised as follows:
 - only measured quantities sharing the same units of measure can be directly compared, or added to (subtracted from) each other
 - measured quantities sharing the same base dimension are said to be _commensurable_; their roles as measured quantity vs. unit of measure are interchangeable (e.g. $\small {in=2.54 cm} \Rightarrow {cm=1/2.54 in}$)
-- multiplication and division is possible between quantities of different units of measure, with the resulting quantity carrying the unit of measure that results from the same operations carried on the units of measure (using the conventional rules of exponentiation: ${m/s \over s} = \small m/s^{2}$)
+- multiplication and division is possible between quantities with different units of measure, with the resulting quantity carrying the unit of measure that results from the same operations carried on the units of measure (using the conventional rules of exponentiation: ${m/s \over s} = \small m/s^{2}$)
 - derivation/differentiation of a quantity over another corresponds to a division, whereas integration corresponds to a multiplication in the units of measure

-Just like in engineering and science, statistical databases present measured quantities (and estimates and derivations involving those measured quantities), so it is appealing to consider the usage of dimensional analysis to improve the analytical utility of the presented data.
+Just like in engineering and science, statistical databases present quantities (measurements, estimates and derivations), so it is appealing to consider the usage of dimensional analysis to improve the analytical utility of the presented data.
 The analytical utility would come from the usual properties of dimensional analysis: if the data producer associates units of measure in line with dimensional analysis rules, then they can convey useful immediate information of the scopes in which the data can be used in, of limits of comparability, and can drive deeper insights when using complex transformations of the data.
-The systematic representation of units of measure in data models can avoid clumsy reference metadata and methodology lookups.
+The systematic representation of units of measure in data models can avoid clumsy reference metadata and methodology lookups, and avoids conversion and interpretation errors.

 There are two notable points where the existing standards allow for some interpretational flexibility: treating ratios of commensurable quantities (i.e. quantities that share the same base dimension) and handling the numerosity of sets.
 We will discuss these two cases in the following sections.

-## 2.2.
-Deriving units of measure with dimensional analysis
+## 2.4 Deriving units of measure with dimensional analysis

 The examples below demonstrate how dimensional analysis works, and discusses two distinct scenarios of data derivation:  ratios of commensurable quantities and ratios of non-commensurable quantities.